Crafting homemade suet cakes for chickens is a simple way to boost the fat in your flock’s diet while giving them a way to stay occupied.

 • Sunflower seeds (high in fat)

-I like to add more corn and peanuts in the winter for an energy boost to help them through the night.
+I like to add more corn and peanuts in the winter months for an energy boost to help them through the night.

 Another option is to add pea sprouts, microgreens, etc, which is especially easy to do if you use coconut oil.

 You can also add fresh or dry herbs.
 Oregano, sage, and thyme are good options that are also easy to source.
+We make several herb blends that can be easily added.
+They are specially formulated for chickens and provide many health benefits.
+Check them out here.

-As for shape, you have a few options.
+As for shape, you have endless options.

 So, the muffin tin makes sure everyone gets a piece of the suet cakes.